-The Utilities Division monitors the operations of 815 public service corporations providing utility service within the State of Arizona.
+The Utilities Division monitors the operations of approximately 450 traditional utilities and about 650 new market entrants providing utility service within the State of Arizona.
 Article XV of the Arizona Constitution defines "public service corporations" as "those furnishing gas, oil, or electricity for light, fuel or power; water for irrigation, fire protection, or other public purposes; or those transmitting messages or furnishing telegraph or telephone service."
-The Commission's regulatory responsibilities are established in the Arizona Constitution (Article XV) and the Arizona Revised Statutes (§40-201, et seq.), and further defined in the Arizona Administrative Code (Title 14, Chapter 2).
+The Commission's regulatory responsibilities are established in the Arizona Constitution (Article XV) and the Arizona Revised Statutes (\$40-201, et seq.), and further defined in the Arizona Administrative Code (Title 14, Chapter 2).